To schedule a checkup, call your clinic. For clinic phone numbers, use our clinic finder.

 Play games such as "peek-a-boo" and "so big" with your baby.

 Talk to your baby and respond to his sounds.

 Read to your baby every night.

-Your baby does not understand the meaning of "no." You will have to remove her from unsafe situations.
+Your baby does not understand the meaning of "no." You will have to remove him from unsafe situations.

 Your baby fusses or cries due to a need or frustration.
-She is not crying to upset you or to be naughty.
+He is not crying to upset you or to be naughty.

 Clean your baby's mouth and teeth with a clean cloth